Chart Color Schemes

 Leongatha features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 64.8% of all households, consisting of 23.4% couples with children, 29.3% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 35.2%, with lone person households making up 33.0% and group households comprising 2.0%.
-The median household size is 2.3 people, which aligns with the average for the Rest of Vic.
+Family households constitute 64.8 percent of all households, including 23.4 percent couples with children, 29.3 percent couples without children, and 11.4 percent single parent families.
+Non-family households account for the remaining 35.2 percent, with lone person households at 33.0 percent and group households comprising 2.0 percent of the total.
+The median household size is 2.3 people, which aligns with the average in the Rest of Vic.

 Frequently Asked Questions - Households